 On a fateful day, an earthquake struck the area and a crack opened up on the wall adjoining Kanaka Das’s hut.
 Kanaka Das had his first darshan through the crack.
 Sri Vadiraja, the Temple priest eventually enlarged the crack and created a window.
 Since that time, it has become a tradition to look through the window first before entering the Temple premises.

-The Udupi Krishna Temple is one of the seven Mukti Sthalas of Karnataka.
+The significance of Udupi Krishna Temple is that it is one of the seven Mukti Sthalas of Karnataka.
 The other six are Kollur, Subramanya, Kumbhashi, Kodeshwara, Sankaranarayana, and Gokarna.
 These places are together the Parashurama Kshetras.
 Devotees believe that these Temples were built on land of Parashurama from the sea.

 The actual darshan of the Lord is through a grilled window known as the Navagraha Kitiki or as the Kanakana Kindi (Kanaka’s window).
 The window has nine squares, each dedicated to the nine planets.
 Also, the window is covered on all sides with silver plating with carvings depicting the ten avatars of Lord Vishnu.

 The main idol of Lord Krishna shows him as a small boy holding a churning rod on the right hand and rope on the left hand.
 This representation of Lord Krishna can be seen nowhere in India but Udupi.

 The lamps that are kept near the main idol of Lord Krishna were first lighted by Sri Madhava Acharya in the 13th century and are still kept burning.